mulugeta-89/aai-labs-data-science-tasks/Readme.md

 }`

 4. The test file is found in the web folder and the file name is test.py.
-To run the test file, run below code to the terminal `python test.py`
+To run the test file, run below command to the terminal `python test.py`